apache/age-website/docs/clauses/merge.md

 # MERGE

-The MERGE clause ensures that a pattern exists in the graph.
+The `MERGE` clause ensures that a pattern exists in the graph.
 Either the pattern already exists, or it needs to be created.

-MERGE either matches existing nodes, or creates new data.
-It’s a combination of MATCH and CREATE.
+`MERGE` either matches existing nodes, or creates new data.
+It’s a combination of `MATCH` and `CREATE`.

 For example, you can specify that the graph must contain a node for a user with a certain name.
 If there isn’t a node with the correct name, a new node will be created and its name property set.
-When using MERGE on full patterns, the behavior is that either the whole pattern matches, or the whole pattern is created.
-MERGE will not partially use existing patterns.
-If partial matches are needed, this can be accomplished by splitting a pattern up into multiple MERGE clauses.
+When using `MERGE` on full patterns, the behavior is that either the whole pattern matches, or the whole pattern is created. `MERGE` will not partially use existing patterns.
+If partial matches are needed, this can be accomplished by splitting a pattern up into multiple `MERGE` clauses.

-As with MATCH, MERGE can match multiple occurrences of a pattern.
+As with `MATCH`, `MERGE` can match multiple occurrences of a pattern.
 If there are multiple matches, they will all be passed on to later stages of the query.

 ## Data Setup